Last updated June 2026

 About Foxton

-Foxton’s Dutch heritage is genuine — the town has a historical connection to Dutch immigration, and the De Molen windmill was built as a working mill rather than a monument.
-It produces flour that’s sold in the attached shop, and you can climb inside for a small fee.
-On certain days the mill is run as a working demonstration.
-Next door is the Foxton Flax Stripper Museum, covering the town’s other major industry: flax milling, which made Foxton a significant exporter in the early twentieth century.
-Together these form the Te Awahou Nieuwe Stroom heritage centre.
+Foxton’s Dutch heritage is genuine.
+The town has historical ties to Dutch immigration, and the De Molen windmill was built as a working mill rather than a monument.
+It produces stone-ground flour that is sold in the attached shop, and visitors can climb inside for a small donation on a self-guided tour.
+On some days the mill operates as a working demonstration.

 Foxton Beach

-What Visitors Say
+What Visitors Often Say

 Where to Learn More